 Gather a group of traffic enforcement officers for coffee and doughnuts at Tim Hortons and we'll sit and swap stories about what we have seen and shake our heads in amazement.
 Sometimes it's an attempt to avoid PTSD and others it's because we genuinely can't believe that someone would behave this way.
 I think I might have heard one that will be almost impossible to top this past weekend.

 The constable I was speaking to told me about an investigation that he had conducted with regard to an older male and his driving ability.
 This gentleman had problems with falling asleep while driving.
 Knowing this, he always took his wife along so that when he fell asleep, she could wake him up again.
 What is really interesting is that this lady is blind.
 The first notice that she had of her husband falling asleep was the change in vibration as the tires left the pavement.

 Imagine the pitfalls in this system!
 This driver is trapped in our driving oriented society.
 His wife can't drive, and if he were to lose his licence, they are both left living in a rural area with no easy access to transportation to fill their daily needs.
-In a way, he is forced to struggle to maintain a normal lifestyle.
+In a way, he sees himself as forced to struggle to maintain his chosen lifestyle.

-Following a review of the report and the driver's current driving record, RoadSafetyBC's response can consist of a medical examination directive, a road test, or licence cancellation depending on what the problem is and whether it can be corrected or not.
+Following a review of the report and the driver's current driving record, RoadSafetyBC's response can consist of a medical examination directive, an Enhanced Road Assessment, or licence cancellation depending on what the problem is and whether it can be corrected or not.

 If you make a report, unless you know the driver, you will not find out what action, if any, was taken.
 Provincial privacy legislation prevents RoadSafetyBC from sharing this information with anyone but the driver or a legal designate.